Difference between Good and Bad code

 The smelly code does not actually smell but means that your code has a deeper problem.
 This could be structural, functionality or just bulkiness of your file.
-Duplicate codes, one of the simpler code smells are repetitive blocks or lines that appear in a source file.
-They add up to extra lines of code, decrease efficiency and increases your technical debt.
+Duplicate codes, one of the simpler code smells, are repetitive blocks or lines that appear in a source file.
+They add up to extra lines of code, decrease efficiency and increase your technical debt.

-Another reason they are called code smells because they are easy to see and hence clearly differentiating between good and bad code.
-God class, shotgun surgery, refused bequest are some of the code smells.
-You can check more about all types of smells at “Everything you need to know about code smells”.
+Another reason they are called code smells is because they are easy to see and hence clearly differentiate between good and bad code.
+God class, shotgun surgery, and refused bequest are some of the code smells.
+You can check more about all types of smells at “Everything you need to know about code smells.”

 Remember the advanced programming book you had in your college, take that out and go through all that’s available.
 Yes, good coders have their principles set on how they write code.
 Identifying code written on principles is easier as they follow some footprints that you can tell.

 If you see a code that’s open to extension and closed to modification, it means that the developer used the open/closed principle.
-Open/closed principle is important while releasing a library of code.
-If you see that a function or class if doing only one job or focusses around one functionality it means the coder followed the Single Responsibility Principle.
+The open/closed principle is important when releasing a library of code.
+If you see that a function or class if doing only one job or focuses on one functionality, it means the coder followed the Single Responsibility Principle.
 It makes your code efficient and also understandable.
 Bad codes are randomly written and may not follow principles.
 But if they do, they are not consistent throughout the code.

-Developer who writes everything from scratch is great, only if you need to show off your capabilities but not when you are actually building a product.
+A developer who writes everything from scratch is great, only if you need to show off your capabilities but not when you are actually building a product.
 There is a vast ocean of libraries for most languages on the internet, which are created by credible computer scientists and mathematicians.
-There libraries or packages are free to use for most time and can be easily obtained, read and even altered if you need to shift something in it.
+These libraries or packages are free to use most time and can be easily obtained, read and even altered if you need to shift something in it.

 The best part of it is that they are highly efficient, trustworthy and researched.
-Using them saves time, decreases code lines which in turn decreases the errors one can make.
-So next time you look for good one, look for any packages it may have and you may recognize.
-Such coders are smart, practical and know that time is valuable.
+Using them saves time and decreases code lines which in turn decreases the errors one can make.
+So next time you look for a good one, look for any packages it may have, and you may recognize.
+Such coders are smart and practical and know that time is valuable.